osg-htc/technology/docs/policy/collab-bearer-tokens.md

 !!! tip "Privacy considerations"
     Depending on your collaboration's userbase and contributing sites, you may have to take privacy concerns, such as the GDPR into account when assigning subjects to users.
-    Thus, it may be preferable to assign user a randomly-generated string as their `sub`.
+    Thus, it may be preferable to assign users a randomly-generated string as their `sub`.

 ### Audience ###